kmitsolution/AWS/Certifications/Solution_Associate_Architect/03_IntroductionToAWS/02_AWSGlobalInfra.md

-Certainly!
-Let's include the definitions of Region, Availability Zone, and Edge Location in the overview of AWS:
+#Region, Availability Zone, and Edge Location

 1. **Global Infrastructure**:
    - AWS operates a global network of data centers, referred to as Regions, Availability Zones, and Edge Locations.